girder/viime/joss/paper.md

 ## Dataset Details

-VIIME includes a dataset details page which includes size, creation time, and enables the user to update the name and description for each dataset (see Figure 4).
+Viime includes a dataset details page which includes size, creation time, and enables the user to update the name and description for each dataset (see Figure 4).
 It is also a central location for assigning colors and descriptions to groups, and keeping track of provenance for merged datasets.